jannewer/intra-class-rare-learn/README.md

 ## Installation

+The package can be installed with uv using `uv add icrlearn` or with pip using `pip install icrlearn`. \
-The package can be installed directly from GitHub using uv with `uv add icrlearn git+https://github.com/jannewer/intra-class-rare-learn.git`
+You can also install the version from the main branch (instable!) directly from GitHub using uv with `uv add icrlearn git+https://github.com/jannewer/intra-class-rare-learn.git`

 ## Documentation